Miners I'm Buying And Why - Part VIII: Sharpshooting Alpha With Junior Mining Plays Of Substance - Small-Cap Stock Observer

 Even as grassroots exploration plays go into Promotion mode, these marketing Ps always sound great.
 I mean who would really invest if they didn't candy coat everything and flash disclaimers that IBM's Watson isn't fast enough to read?
 Disclosing the truth usually reveals that you are paying Prices at multiples of cash value, the only real asset, which quickly gets burned, to hold a hope and a prayer of discovering something else of value, which, hopefully, they won't over dilute your equity interest in.

 Part of the reason investors hold precious metals and mining stocks is for inflation protection from central bank overprinting of currency units.
 Ironically, junior miners issue away their unique product advantage and lose investor confidence when not delivering value after regularly diluting with cheap Paper.
 Failed miners reorganize and rename so often because they fully expect us to forget, lick our wounds, and bet again.
-Another P which should be on the valuation list is my "Pissed off" factor or "Past mismanagement" reason to avoid any company, mining or otherwise, which seems to imitate running their own Fed-like share factory.
+Another P which should be on the valuation list is my "Pissed off" factor or "Past mismanagement" reason to avoid any company, mining or otherwise, which seems to imitate running its own Fed-like share factory.
 Fool me once shame on you, fool me twice shame on me.

 Exploration is always risky and most virgin discovery plays fail honestly.
 Typical greenfield rinse and repeats eventually run out of money and crash to pennies, with hundreds of millions of outstanding shares as trading volume dries up.
 I also try and not waste time on low potential projects which seem more like shareholder-funded make-work programs for old miners.
 This is why I am not a fan of the project generator model, with several projects and JV partners who pay the expensive drilling costs.
 It sounds good, but if something big is actually found, most of it will have been optioned away by then.